Hulk Hogan's side rests after slamming Gawker in sex tape lawsuit

 On Friday, attorneys for Hogan read some of Daulerio's emails regarding a woman seeking the removal of a video showing her having sex in a public bathroom.
 He wrote: "Blah, blah, blah."

-Gawker later noted that those comments were not sent to the woman.
+Hogan attorney David Houston called it "disgusting" that Gawker claimed speech protections under the First Amendment of the U.S. Constitution.

-Hogan attorney David Houston called "disgusting" how Gawker claimed speech protections under the First Amendment of the U.S. Constitution.
+"This is a case of pandering to the very basest of human curiosity," he told Reuters, expecting a favourable verdict to demonstrate "there is still privacy in the modern world."

-"This is a case of pandering to the very basest of human curiosity," he told Reuters, expecting a favorable verdict to demonstrate "there is still privacy in the modern world."
+Gawker could show the video next week.
+Circuit Court Judge Pamela Campbell has ruled that only the jury may see it, and not others in the courtroom or watching online.

 (Reporting by Letitia Stein; Editing by David Gregorio)